sayande717/notes/topics/Mathematics.md

     - $P(A∩E_i)=P(E_i).P(A|E_i)=P(A).P(E_i|A)$
     - $P(A∩E_i)=P(E_i).P(A|E_i)/P(A)=P(E_i|A)$
     - $P(E_i|A)=P(E_i).P(A|E_i) / \sum (i=1-n) P(E_i).P(A|E_i)$ Substituting (i), **Bayes' Theorem**
-- In an exam, for a muptiple choice question, if it's assumed that the answer is correct, then:
+- In an exam, for a multiple choice question, if it's assumed that the answer is correct, then:
     - P(A)=P(I know the answer).P(Answer is correct|I know the answer) + P(I guessed the answer).P(Answer is correct|I guessed the answer)